 Once you're in Mersing, Mersing Harbour Centre

 is easy to find.
 It's about a 5 minute stroll from the bus depot.
-Now, if you want to be sure there's space on the Tioman ferry, buying your Tioman tickets online
+Now, if you want to be sure there's space on the Tioman ferry, buying your ferry tickets in advance, either using above booking form or this website

 After all, the ferry departure times are dependent on the tides, the weather and the state of the sea.
 So it's a good idea to be in possession of tickets and the ferry schedule before arriving in Mersing.